wavelet-lab/docs/source/applications/cubicsdr.rst

    :alt: CubicSDR source settings

 Start processing you will see the spectrum of the signal.
-There you will able to tune and decode signals with several modulation types.
+There you will able to tune and decode signals with various modulation types.

 .. image:: ../_static/applications/cubicsdr_2.jpg
    :alt: CubicSDR example of signal processing